Grammys 2020: Best fashion on the red carpet

 This is not to say there weren't examples of pared down Hollywood glamour, from Gwen Stefani in Dolce and Gabbana to Lizzo in a strapless floor-length Versace gown.
 But even classic looks were taken to exaggerated extremes -- none more so than Ariana Grande's volminuous princess ballgown, its layers of tulle flowing dramatically as she posed for the cameras.

 Equally eye-catching was Billie Eilish, who matched her outfit's near-fluorescent shades of green with her latest hair color.
-The signer was head-to-toe Gucci, from a logo face mask and fingerless gloves right down to branded nail art.
+The singer was head-to-toe Gucci, from a logo face mask and fingerless gloves right down to branded nail art.

+There were big political statements to match the bold colors.
+Actress and activist Megan Pormer sported a sparkling dress reading "No War Iran" and a matching cape comprised of both the Iranian and American flags.
+Ricky Rebel had "Impeach This" written on his bare bottom while, on the opposite end of the political spectrum, Joy Villa made her allegiances clear with a Trump 2020 dress and GOP-themed purse.

 Many of the men, meanwhile, chose to accessorize with bold head gear (the Grammys is, after all, where Pharell debuted his iconic outsized hat in 2014).
 There was an abundance of cowboy hats, and, in one of the more dramatic ensembles, Orville Peck, pairing his with a fringed mask.